Jawad-Mufti/teoria/README.md

  - A chord object (`teoria.Chord`), which understands everything from simple major/minor chords to advanced Jazz chords (Ab#5b9, F(#11) and such)

- - A scale object (`teoria.Scale`), The scale object is a powerful presentation of a scale, which supports quite a few handy methods.
+ a scale, which supports quite a few handy methods.
 A scale can either be constructed from the predefined scales, which by default contains the 7 modes (Ionian, Dorian, Phrygian etc.) a major and minor pentatonic and the harmonic